-Values and skills are taught in discreet PSHE and RSHE lessons across the school, but also embedded throughout our Preparation for Adulthood curriculum.
+Values and skills are taught through PSHE which is delivered through our Preparation for Adulthood Curriculum and RSHE in discreet lessons across the school.
 Teachers endeavour to provide a safe learning environment through the establishment of clear ground rules which are made explicit to the children and reinforced consistently and this is reflected in our Relationships Policy.
 This allows students to discuss feelings and sensitive issues within a non-threatening and supportive environment.
 Visiting speakers such as the police and health workers also contribute to the taught curriculum.
 Across the school we use Zones of Regulation and Protective Behaviours to support children to identify their feelings and provide them with a toolkit to manage them.
 We also use Restorative Practice following an incident to enable the students to think about the impact on themselves and others and how to be a responsible member of the community.

 Sex and relationships education is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health, diversity and personal identity.